 Recommended by Vicki from Make Time To See The World

 “I always like to think that it is not the camera that takes the shot, but who’s behind the camera.
 I have achieved some really good photography with a mere [easyazon_link keywords=”iPhone 6S Plus” locale=”US” tag=”timkrotrarout-20″]iPhone 6S Plus[/easyazon_link].
 The plus side of using an iPhone to take photos is that it is incredibly light and easy to use; it is discreet, which means that I don’t attract too much attention when I take it out to start shooting and that if I want to take street photos, people won’t feel too much of an intrusion in their lives.
 I took my iPhone with me to India and managed to take some great shots!”

 Recommended by Claudia from My Adventures Across The World

 TIP: If you want to record videos on your phone I highly recommend the [easyazon_link identifier=”B01KUX9VT2″ locale=”US” tag=”timkrotrarout-20″]DJI Osmo Mobile[/easyazon_link].
 It is a portable stabilizer for your phone, and the built-in ActiveTrack technology automatically keeps your smartphone facing you as you move.

 Best DSLR Camera – Nikon D3300

 The recommendations could not have been more spot on.
-Though I had never held a DSLR before, the camera was incredibly easy to learn on.
-The price point is reasonable, the photos magnificent, and the body (and durable!) enough that it is easy to carry everyday while traveling.
+Though I had never held a DSLR before, the camera was incredibly easy to learn.
+The price point is reasonable, the photos magnificent, and the body (and durable!) is easy to carry every day while traveling.